Mental health training for staff

 If you are interested in further mental health training opportunities after completing this program, please see the additional courses offered below or contact the CAPS Workshops and Training team.

-Mental Health First Aid (MHFA) training
+Mental Health First Aid (MHFA) training - Supporting students

-MHFA training is suitable for staff who have completed the Supporting Student Mental Health online training program and would like to gain more knowledge, skills, and confidence to assist someone who may be developing a mental health problem, experiencing a worsening of an existing mental health problem, or in a mental health crisis.
-This help is given until appropriate treatment and support are received or until the crisis resolves.
+You will learn how to assist someone who may be developing a mental health problem, experiencing a worsening of an existing mental health problem, or in a mental health crisis, until appropriate professional help is received or the crisis resolves, using a practical evidence-based action plan.

 • Depression